select2/select2/pages/06.dropdown/docs.md

 });
 ```

+>>> Note that this option is only applicable to multi-select controls.

 ## Dropdown placement

 The `dropdownParent` option allows you to pick an element for the dropdown to be appended to: